 Question: What is the most effective pain-relieving treatment for retinopathy of prematurity eye exams in preterm neonates?

 Findings: This review found that treatments that combine a topical anesthetic with sweet taste and other multisensory interventions (e.g. non-nutritive sucking) were the most likely to be optimal.
-Relative effects between the best treatments were small, and between-trial heterogeneity was moderate suggesting best treatments may vary across sites.
 No treatments appeared effective in absolute terms.

 Meaning: Combined treatments are likely to offer the best pain relief, but relative efficacy may vary across sites for reasons we could not identify.
 Future research should focus on identifying novel approaches to pain relief that make larger differences in absolute scores.